Four Reasons Why Pharma Companies Need a Serialization Intelligence Solution

 Achieve end-to-end visibility with TraceLink

-With its 274,000-member network and proven track and trace solutions, TraceLink is uniquely positioned to provide customers with automated reporting and end-to-end visibility into serialization processes.
-With serialization intelligence from TraceLink, customers can expect to benefit from:
+With its more than 274,000-member network and proven track and trace solutions, TraceLink is uniquely positioned to provide customers with automated reporting and end-to-end visibility into serialized products.
+With Serialized Product Intelligence from TraceLink, customers can expect to benefit from:

 - A single source of truth for all serialization users